codecarrotlabs/blog.codecarrot.net/_posts/design/web/2017-10-06-10-amazing-examples-of-css-svg-canvas-masks-in-action.md

 ## Cutout Mask Polygons

-<iframe width="100%" height="315" src="https://www.useloom.com/embed/93db47d957be4524933eed868fb28c86" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2Fcodecarrotinc%2Fvideos%2F405456253299395%2F&show_text=0&width=560" width="100%" height="350" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe>

 The animation in the video is created by using JavaScript for the complex animations but all of the masking is handled through a canvas element.
 It’s a surprisingly complex idea so trying to follow along with the code will be tough.